What Is Catastrophizing And How Does It Affect You?

 Reviewer Cessel Boyd

-A high school history teacher used to admonish his students with variations of the following: "If you are late to class, you will soon stop coming to class.
-Then you will start ditching all your classes and doing poorly in school.
-Eventually, you will drop out of school, become a drug addict, and end up homeless and on the street".
+Imagine a high school teacher who admonishes his students with variations of the following statement: "If you are late to class, you will soon stop coming to class.
+Then you will start ditching all your classes and perform poorly in school.
+Eventually, you will drop out, become a drug addict, and end up homeless and on the street."

 What Is Catastrophizing?

-Catastrophizing is when you take a situation and envision the worst possible scenario.
-The catastrophizing definition also includes taking a minor negative event and perceiving it totally out of proportion- literally, a catastrophe.
+Catastrophizing is when someone envisions the worst possible outcome for a given situation.
+This includes taking a minor negative event and blowing it totally out of proportion-in other words, making it a literal catastrophe.

-The history of the teacher was catastrophizing because he took a minor event like coming late to class and turned it into a life-changing event that would forever sour the course of a high school freshman's life.
+In the example above, the high school teacher was catastrophizing by taking a minor event like coming late to class and turning it into a life-changing event that would forever sour the course of a high school freshman's life.

-Everyone worries now and again, but some people turn the act of worrying into an art form.
-Unlike the occasional worriers in the minor leagues, catastrophic thinkers are professional worrywarts.
-If worrying were a sport, they'd be the MVPs.
-If worrying were a subject, they'd have a Ph.D.
-Unfortunately, the only prize for catastrophic thinking is exactly what a catastrophic thinker would expect: negative outcomes.
+Everyone worries about little odds and ends every now and again, but some people turn the act of worrying into an artform.
+Unlike the occasional overthinkers in the minor leagues, catastrophic thinkers are professional worrywarts.
+If worrying were a sport, they'd be the MVPs with a shelf full of awards.
+Unfortunately, the only prize for catastrophic thinking is exactly what a catastrophic thinker both expects and fears: negative outcomes.

-That's not to say that the ridiculous scenarios conjured up by the champions of catastrophizing come true.
-Not at all.
-As the French writer and philosopher Michel de Montaigne said, "My life has been full of terrible misfortunes, most of which have never happened."
-However, all that negative thinking can take a toll in other ways.
+Now that's not to say that every over-the-top scenario conjured up by the champions of catastrophizing will come true.
+In fact, most of the time they never do.
+As the French writer and philosopher Michel de Montaigne once said, "My life has been full of terrible misfortunes, most of which have never happened."

 How Does Catastrophizing Affect You?

-Too much catastrophizing can affect a person in two ways: physically and emotionally.
+Whether you do it intentionally or not, constantly catastrophizing can affect you in two ways: physically and emotionally.

-In his book Feeling Good, Dr. David Burns refers to catastrophizing as another name for the magnification part of "Magnification and Minimization," number six on his list of common cognitive distortions.
+In his book Feeling Good, Dr. David Burns describes catastrophizing as another name for the magnification portion of "Magnification and Minimization," which ranks at number six on his list of common cognitive distortions.

-Cognitive distortions are patterns of inaccurate, negative thinking that have been shown to lie at the heart of mood disorders such as anxiety and depression.
-The idea, developed by psychologist Aaron Beck and expounded on by Burns is that the negative thinking of cognitive distortions leads to negative emotions.
-Consistent negative thinking leads to consistent negative emotions, and that's where the depression and anxiety come in.
+Cognitive distortions are patterns of inaccurate and negative thinking that dwell at the heart of mood disorders such as anxiety and depression.
+The idea, developed by psychologist Aaron Beck and expounded on by Burns, is that constant negative thinking leads to constant negative emotions.
+This is where the symptoms of depression and anxiety start to kick in.

 As a member of the cognitive distortion family, catastrophic thinking bears little resemblance to reality, but it can have a real effect on the catastrophic thinker's life.
-When you catastrophize, you build a small problem into a disaster of epic proportions.
-That kind of sustained thinking is toxic to your emotional climate.
+When you catastrophize, your mind takes a small problem and builds it into a disaster of epic proportions.
+That kind of sustained thinking is incredibly toxic to your emotional climate.

-As a man named William Ralph Inge is credited with saying, "Worry is interest paid on trouble before it comes due."
-Spending all your time worrying, imagining catastrophes that may never happen, robs you of the joy of the present and borrows with interest from your future.
+William Ralph Inge is credited with saying, "Worry is interest paid on trouble before it comes due."
+In other words, spending all your time worrying and imagining catastrophes that may never happen robs you of the joy of the present moment and borrows with interest from your future.

-Catastrophizing is such a powerful force it can influence a person's physical health.
-Pain catastrophizing is a real phenomenon, so real that acknowledging its existence lead to the development of the catastrophizing pain scale to measure and examine the role of catastrophizing in how people experience pain.
+Catastrophizing is such a powerful force that it can influence a person's physical health.
+Pain catastrophizing is a real phenomenon that many individuals endure on a daily basis.
+This thought pattern is so potent that it led to the development of the catastrophizing pain scale, which essentially measures and examines the role of catastrophizing in how people experience pain.

-Though it isn't completely understood, it has been shown that engaging in catastrophic thinking can lead to a person feeling higher levels of pain and is also particularly linked to instances of chronic pain.
-In other words, the more a person dwells on their pain, the more pain they feel.
-The pain isn't necessarily all in their heads, but their minds are influencing the pain they feel.
+Although the process isn't completely understood, there is evidence that engaging in catastrophic thinking can cause higher levels of pain, both acute and chronic.
+In general, the more a person dwells on their pain, the more pain they will feel.
+While the pain isn't necessarily all in their heads, their minds have a direct influence on the pain they feel.

 Combating Catastrophic Thinking